sweetspot letter

 Key takeaways

-The European managed IT services market comprises businesses that remotely manage clients’ IT environments.
+The European managed IT services market comprises businesses that remotely manage the IT environments of clients.
 Depending on the player, services offered can include the management of voice and data, enterprise networks, security, equipment, cloud, hosting, data centres and applications.
-The industry can be segmented based on players’ specialisation.
+The industry can be segmented based on the service offering and specialisation.
 As such, we segmented the European market into: (i) full value chain, (ii) cloud and (iii) security.

 Company benchmarking